Skip to main content

 Add filter

-Creates filters to display the report based on the filter’s selection.
+Creates and applies filters to display customized report data.

 Rearrange column